lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

     [root@mgt lico_3.x]# screen
     [root@mgt lico_3.x]# ./lico start

+[RUI] An error is reported that: mongod is not installed.

 If you are going to close the shell, don't use "exit", otherwise your screen session is closed.
 Since the screen session exists even when you close the shell, you can use `screen -r` to enter screen session anytime.